2008-09: Xavier Ouellet was chosen in the first round, 14th overall, of the 2009 QMJHL Entry Draft by the Montreal Juniors.

 2012-13: Ouellet returned to Blainville-Boisbriand for his fourth QMJHL season and skated for Canada in the 2013 World Junior Championship.
 A team captain for the Armada, he scored 10 goals with 31 assists in 50 games and was +14 with 44 penalty minutes.
 Nine of his 10 goals were scored on the power play.
 Blainville-Boisbriand finished first in the West Division and reached the Western Conference finals.
 Ouellet scored 7 goals with 9 assists and was +7 with 22 penalty minutes in 15 playoff games.
 He was one of the top defensemen for Canada at the WJC, scoring a power play goal with 2 assists and finishing with an even plus/minus and 2 penalty minutes in six games.
 Canada was fourth in the tournament, losing to Russia in overtime in the bronze medal game.

-An offensively talented blue liner, it might be easy to assume that Ouellet isn't as attentive in his own zone, but that certainly isn't the case.
-Poised at both ends of the ice and with the ability to quarterback a power play, he plays a mature game and was trusted with a big role on a veteran team.
-Just scratching the surface of his potential, he'll only get better as he gets stronger and improves his skating.
+Ouellet is an offensively talented blue liner who is attentive to his defensive game in his own zone.
+He is poised at both ends of the ice and has the ability to quarterback a power play.
+He plays a mature game and was trusted with a big role on a veteran team.
+Ouellet is just scratching the surface of his potential and should continue to improve as he gets stronger and improves his skating.